fluxionary/minetest-ethereal/README.md

 ## Changelog

+### 1.18

+- Added Birch tree, also stairs; fence and gate
+- Added Fire flower to fiery biomes (careful, it hurts)
+- Tweaked biomes and decoration slightly
+- Added tree_tool for admin to quickly grow tree's
+- Cobble to Mossycobble when near water has been toned down a bit

 ### 1.17

 - Added new Glacier biome filled with snow and ice
 - Changed Mesa biome to have more coloured clay patterns
-- Changed Bamboo biome to have tall tree-like stalks with leaves that give Bamboo sprouts are now saplings to grow new stalks removed farmed mushrooms and replaced with new default game mushrooms with spores
+- Changed Bamboo biome to have tall tree-like stalks with leaves that give
+- Bamboo sprouts are now saplings to grow new stalks
+- Removed farmed mushrooms and replaced with default game mushrooms with spores

 ### 1.16